DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Richard_Graham_def/index.markdown

 libraries did not allow browsing to the same extent that they do today;
 the major categories were too wide to allow for semi-serendipitous research behaviors.
-Disciplinary knowledge was needed for both cataloguing and retrieval, and this forced the process of acquiring new knowledge into traditional patterns, restricting new ways of thinking.
+Disciplinary knowledge was needed for both cataloging and retrieval, and this forced the process of acquiring new knowledge into traditional patterns, restricting new ways of thinking.
 Secondly, the written indexes were time-consuming to use and maintain;
 if a mistake was made in cataloging a book, it would effectively be lost